 Section 4(d), International Tax Co-operation (Economic Substance) (Amendment) Law, 2020 also clarified the fine of US$5,000 (plus US$500 for each day when the non-compliance continues) for those subject to ES test but then fail to comply with ES return submission during the prescribed time frame.

-Should you need more information to know whether or not your entity may be subject to the Cayman Islands Economic Substance requirements, drop us a message via firstname.lastname@example.org for practical advice!
+Should you need more information regarding the Cayman Islands Economic Substance requirements for your company, drop us a message via email@example.com for practical advice!